CORROBORATING WITNESS—MEL GIBSON

 AFFIRMATIVE COUNSEL (THE A-TEAM)

-The court reviewed the film in preparation for your testimony.
+The court has reviewed the film.

 WITNESS